 At Olive, we’ve devised an AI solution (also named Olive) that accomplishes many of the same tasks as an employee.
-For example, Olive can log into the EMR, extract specific information from a report and use it to complete an assigned task, such as claims adjudication or prescription prior authorization.
+For example, Olive can log into the EHR, extract specific information from a report and use it to complete an assigned task, such as claims adjudication or prescription prior authorization.
 Hospital and health systems’ workforces, as a result, are then left to accomplish work that requires uniquely human capabilities.

 “AI should be implemented in a way, in healthcare, where you can’t really tell the difference between your artificial intelligence and a human.”

 Sean Lane, CEO of Olive said during a recent presentation.